xyproto/cxx/README.md

 #### Ninja

-* Projects that already uses CMake (and need no extra command line arguments when running `cmake`) are also SakeMake compatible and can be built with CMake + Ninja like this:
+* Projects that already uses CMake (and need no extra command line arguments when running `cmake`) are also CXX compatible and can be built with CMake + Ninja like this:

-    sm ninja
+    cxx ninja

 #### QtCreator